ArduPilot/ardupilot_wiki/rover/source/docs/arming-your-rover.rst

 -  if :ref:`MOT_SAFE_DISARM <MOT_SAFE_DISARM>` is 1 no PWM pulses will be sent while disarmed.
    Note that some ESCs beep to complain that they are powered on without a control signal

-Note that if the flight controller is a Pixhawk and a safety switch is enabled, no PWM output will be sent until the safety switch is put in the ON position.
+Note that if the autopilot is a Pixhawk and a safety switch is enabled, no PWM output will be sent until the safety switch is put in the ON position.